-While any math course numbered higher than 100 meets this requirement, higher level math courses are generally required by most 4-year colleges.
-Must be higher than MAT\ E137 to transfer to a Connecticut State University in a CSCU Transfer Degree.

-Criminal Justice electives should be based on the student's career objectives and should be made after consultation with the program advisor.

-- Restricted electives cannot be Criminal Justice courses.
-Restricted electives should be selected after consultation with the program advisor. - Practicum requires Program Coordinator approval. - NOTE: A minimum of 15 credits must be taken in 200-level courses.
+- 1 While any math course numbered higher than 100 meets this requirement, higher level math courses are generally required by most 4-year colleges.
+Must be higher than MAT E137 to transfer to a Connecticut State University in a CSCU Transfer Degree. - 2 Criminal Justice electives should be based on the student's career objectives and should be made after consultation with the program advisor. - 3 Restricted electives cannot be Criminal Justice courses.
+Restricted electives should be selected after consultation with the program advisor. - 4 Practicum requires Program Coordinator approval.